Case Study

 One Mental Model

 Pool is built around one idea: define a target, track contributions, see where things stand.
-Whether saving alone or with a group, the structure is identical — one goal, one pool, one shared view of progress.
-This single mental model drives every screen in the product.
+Whether saving alone or with a group, the structure is identical.
+One goal, one pool, one shared view of progress.

 System Design